gloveboxes/Go-Serverless-with-Python-Azure-Functions-and-SignalR/README.md

 ## Azure SignalR Integration

 There is no Service-Side Azure SignalR SDK.
-To send telemetry to the Dashboard Web Client you need to call an HTTP Azure Function that is bound to the SignalR service.
+To send telemetry from the Event Hub Trigger Azure Function to the Dashboard Web Client you need to call an HTTP Azure Function that is bound to the SignalR service.
 This SignalR Azure Function then sends the telemetry via SignalR as if the data was coming from a client-side app.

 The flow for Azure SignalR integration is as follows:

 1. The Web client makes a REST call to '**negotiate**', amongst other things, the SignalR '**Hubname**' is returned to the client.
-2. The Web client then makes a REST call to '**getdevicestate**', this HTTP Trigger retrieves the state for all devices from from the Device State Table.
-The data is returned to the client via SignalR via the same '**Hubname**'.
+2. The Web client then makes a REST call to '**getdevicestate**', this HTTP Trigger retrieves the state for all devices from the Device State Table.
+The data is returned to the client via SignalR via the same '**Hubname**' that was returned from the call to '**negotiate**'.
 3. When new telemetry arrives via IoT Hub, the '**EnvironmentEventTrigger**' trigger fires, the telemetry is updated in the Device State table and a REST call is made to the '**SendSignalRMessage**' and telemetry is sent to all the SignalR clients listening on the '**Hubname**' channel.

 ![](https://raw.githubusercontent.com/gloveboxes/Go-Serverless-with-Python-Azure-Functions-and-SignalR/master/docs/resources/service-side-signalr.png)